Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test6_clue_analysis(gemini).md

 3. Maintain current diversity

 **Overall Notes:**
-The clues are well-crafted and meet the criteria for the disinformer game.
-The informed clues are specific and avoid direct spoilers.
-The misinformed clues offer a good balance of partial truth and misdirection.
-The fake clues are strong in their misdirection towards incorrect options without any connection to the correct answer.
+The clues are well-crafted and adhere to all the specified criteria.
+The informed clues are precise and varied, while the misinformed and fake clues offer effective misdirection.
+The difficulty level is well-balanced.

 ---